kingsdigitallab/refida/README.md

 - Add more automated testing
 - Experiment with different models and/or settings

+> **Note**: This work was accepted to be presented in a poster format at the [sixth annual conference of the UK Society for Research Softare Engineering](https://rsecon2022.society-rse.org/).
+See [poster](docs/RSEconf2022.jpg) and presentation [slide](docs/RSEconf2022slide.pdf).
+It can be cited as Vieira, Ciula, Noël, Ong. _Research Excellence Framework 2021 Impact Data Analysis_, poster presented at the Sixth annual conference of the UK Society for Research Softare Engineering, Newcastle University, Newcastle upon Tyne, September 2022.

 ## Set up

 Install [poetry](https://python-poetry.org/docs/#installation) and the requirements: